 The block of text in these ads is the Ad Copy.

-Your second test advert should focus upon your audiences’ Pain-Point.
+Your second test advert should focus on your audiences’ Pain-Point.
 A Pain-Point simply means the specific problem that prospective customers of your product or services are experiencing.
 By knowing a customer’s Pain-Point you are acknowledging their problem.
-You are accordingly able to package your product or service as the solution.
+Accordingly, you are able to package your product or service as the solution.
 Broadly speaking, Pain-Points can be grouped into four categories:

 - Financial Pain-Points